17 September 2018

 Read more: Why you should consider a hybrid system

-However, in this article we give you our top tips for creating a voice disaster recovery plan which will hopefully make the process a bit easier.
+However, in this article we give you our top tips for creating a voice DR plan which will hopefully make the process a bit easier.

 - Business and IT need to be linked

-When creating a disaster recovery plan, cost needs to be second priority and best practices first, because whilst responding to a disaster is an exception, preparing for it should be integrated with the day-to-day operation of the business to ensure capabilities match expectations.
+When creating a DR plan, cost needs to be second priority and best practices first, because whilst responding to a disaster is an exception, preparing for it should be integrated with the day-to-day operation of the business to ensure capabilities match expectations.

 - Keep the disaster recovery plan current